I'm Afraid of Americans: Writing and recording

-"I'm Afraid of Americans" was written by David Bowie and Brian Eno and originally recorded during the sessions for Bowie's 1995 album Outside.
+"I'm Afraid of Americans" was written by Bowie and Brian Eno and originally recorded during the sessions for Bowie's 1995 album Outside.
 According to biographer Chris O'Leary, recording took place in late 1994 at Mountain Studios in Montreux, Switzerland and the early weeks of 1995 at the Hit Factory in New York City.
 Titled "Dummy", it featured different lyrics, such as "I'm afraid of the animals" instead of "Americans".
 Eno recalled in 2016: "I remember [David] recording 'I'm Afraid of Americans' and saying, after one of the early takes, 'No, [the 'Dummy' character's] got to be more self-doubting than that.'"
 This version was intended for release on the soundtrack for the 1995 film Johnny Mnemonic but was instead released on the soundtrack for the 1995 film Showgirls.

-During the sessions for his next album Earthling (1997), Bowie decided to remake the song with his current band—guitarist Reeves Gabrels, pianist Mike Garson, bassist Gail Ann Dorsey and drummer Zack Alford.
+During the sessions for Bowie's next album Earthling (1997), he decided to remake the song with his current band—guitarist Reeves Gabrels, pianist Mike Garson, bassist Gail Ann Dorsey and drummer Zack Alford.
 Bowie stated: "That was something that Eno and I put together, and I just didn't feel it fit Outside, so it didn't go on it.
 It just got left behind.
 So then we took just the embryo of it, and restructured it with this band."
 Recording for the remake took place between August and October 1996 at Looking Glass Studios in New York City with engineer Mark Plati, who had extensive experience there.
 Plati and Gabrels were credited as co-producers while Bowie himself mostly self-produced.
 Regarding the remake, Plati explained: "We pulled things off several different reels to make this new composite.
 It was quite a clean-up job, not the most enjoyable."
 Bowie revised the lyrics, changing "Dummy" to "Johnny", and transposed verses while the band provided additional overdubs.
 Gabrels stated that he added fuzz boxes "until I ran out".